dinhomathias/Amc/Transition-guide-to-Version-12.0.md

 The arguments `run_async_timeout` and `timed_out_behavior` have been removed.
 The timeout for waiting for a @run_async handler is now always 0.
 If an update would have waited before, ConversationHandler will now try to use a handler in the new special state `ConversationHandler.WAITING`.
 This allows you to either manually wait in the handler if you want the old functionality, or send a message back to the user like "I am still processing your last request, please wait".

+## Error handler
+Error handler got a major improvement.
+Instead of only handling TelegramErrors, every error from every handler will be passed to its callback.

+You can use it for example to send yourself notifications if an error happened while your bot is running.

+Note: If an error handler callback is successfully executed, the error itself won't be caught by the logger module.
+If you still want this, reraise the error at the end of your function.

 ***
 # Filters in handlers
 Using a list of filters in a handler like below has been deprecated for a while now.
 Version 12 removes the ability completely.